 Understanding the different forces driving human genome variability is a central issue in population genetics and evolutionary biology.

-Currently, the main questions we address in the laboratory are: How natural selection and human demography have driven the variability of the human genome?
-How, and to which extent, natural selection has shaped immunity and host defence genes in humans?
-How differences in human lifestyle and modes of subsistence between populations have influenced their demographic regimes and adaptation to pathogen pressures?
-A detailed description of the relative weight and influence of these different processes will provide important insights into human evolutionary history, which might, in turn, also facilitate identification of complex infectious disease genes.
+Currently, the main questions we address in the laboratory are: how have natural selection and human demography driven the variability of the human genome?
+How, and to what extent, has natural selection shaped immunity and host defence genes?
+How have differences in lifestyles and modes of subsistence influenced the genetic history and epigenetic landscape of human populations?
+To what extent is variation in immune responses to infection under genetic control, and how does such variation contribute to human adaptation?

 Selected examples of our research interests can be found here below.
 For information about other ongoing projects, please contact us.